jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Dragons are enormous, fire-breathing, winged reptiles who reside in Lundazing's Cinderthrone.
 The largest Dragons may be fifty feet long.
-They have a well-defined social hierarchy in which the leader of a Dragon kingdom is constantly being overthrown by their subjects.
+They have a well-defined social hierarchy in which the leader of a Dragon kingdom is constantly being overthrown by their subject Dragons.
 They rule over other lesser Dragon-like beings who populate Cinderthrone who exist at lower strata of this social hierarchy.
 According to legend, the ancient Dwarves who worshipped Lundazing were granted the power to summon Dragons as flying mounts.

 #### Tormentors